The Birds and the Cats

 "What is it, Ajaru?"

 Unlike the remainder of his squad who he knew would also be on their way to Tolmyr, Jewan's Kyjushi, or rightly Kyjusha25, belonged to him and, in combat terms, he belonged to her.
-This was because she bonded to him from a cub where she learned basic hunting, tracking and navigation.
-While any Battle-Cat can be vicious, they are tender towards those they care about, making a bond between Kyjushi and rider an invaluable asset to the Qalathian war-force.
+She bonded to him as a cub, while learning basic hunting, tracking and navigation.
+While any Battle-Cat can be vicious, they are tender towards those they care about, which made a bond between Kyjushi and rider an invaluable asset to the Qalathian war-force.
 So while the Marshall could not "speak bird", he understood his wordless companion far better than most of his peers.

 Ajaru laid down and kept her tail still, her ears twitching and nose constantly sniffing the air, glancing this way and that.
 Jewan laid his head carefully on her neck so as to keep as low a profile as possible too.